Prakash170-svg/notes/gitnotes.md

 	URL: https://github.com

 2. login github.com with your credentials.
-     	click on "new repository" --> "create reopository"
+     	click on "new repository" --> "create repository"

 3. copy the repo URL from Github: https://github.com/<github-username>/REPO-NAME.git